maliceio/malice/README.md

 Commands:
   scan		Scan a file
-  elk		Start an ELK docker container web		Start, stop Web services plugin	List, install or remove Plugins help		Shows a list of commands or help for one command
+  elk		 Start an ELK docker container web		 Start, Stop Web services plugin	  List, Install or Remove Plugins help		Shows a list of commands or help for one command

 Run 'malice COMMAND --help' for more information on a command.